haosdent/mesos/docs/slave-recovery.md

 ## Enabling slave checkpointing
 > NOTE: From Mesos 0.22.0 slave checkpointing will be automatically enabled for all slaves.

-As part of this feature, 4 new flags were added to the slave.
+As part of this feature, 3 new flags were added to the slave.

-* `checkpoint` :  Whether to checkpoint slave and frameworks information to disk [Default: true].
-    - This enables a restarted slave to recover status updates and reconnect with (--recover=reconnect) or kill (--recover=cleanup) old executors.
-    > NOTE: From Mesos 0.22.0 this flag will be removed as it will be enabled for all slaves.

 * `strict` : Whether to do recovery in strict mode [Default: true].
     - If strict=true, any and all recovery errors are considered fatal.